jackgoffinet/jackgoffinet.github.io/about.md

 #### Contact

-If I were a famous 19<sup>th</sup> century composer, my email address would be: johannesbrahms@gmail.com
+If I were a famous 19<sup>th</sup> century composer, my email address could be: johannesbrahms@gmail.com

 #### Site

-This website is built using [Jekyll](http://en.wikipedia.org/wiki/Jekyll_(software)) and based on the freely available [Kiko Plus Theme](http://github.com/AWEEKJ/Kiko-plus).
+This website is built using [Jekyll](http://en.wikipedia.org/wiki/Jekyll_(software)) and its formatting is based on the freely available [Kiko Plus Theme](http://github.com/AWEEKJ/Kiko-plus).